Wyoming Highway 391

-Wyoming Highway 391 (WYO 391) is a short .30 mi, albeit signed, Wyoming State Road for the Wyoming Department of Transportation (WYDOT) Maintenance Shop for the Jackson Area.
+Wyoming Highway 391 (WYO 391) is a 0.30 mi Wyoming State Road for the Wyoming Department of Transportation (WYDOT) Maintenance Shop for the Jackson Area.

 Route description

 Wyoming Highway 391 travels from US 26/US 89/US 189/US 191 west to the Jackson Area WYDOT Maintenance Shop where it ends.
 The roadway continues past the maintenance shop as Evans Road.